Arrival in Warsaw

 FACE-TO-FACE WITH TRADITION: Learn the Polonaise, Poland’s Royal Dance

-Exploring new places is as enriching as meeting people who bring them to life with their passions and talents.
-On our way to Warsaw, we’ll stop at the charming, art-filled cottage of Katarzyna and Wojtek Gronecki, nestled near the ruins of an old primate’s castle in Lowicz, which they own.
+Exploring new places is as enriching as meeting the people who keep traditions alive with their passions and talents.
+On our way to Warsaw, we’ll stop at the charming, art-filled cottage of Katarzyna and Wojtek Gronecki, located near the ruins of an old primate’s castle in Lowicz, which they own.
 This region is rich with folk traditions that remain vibrantly alive.

-Enjoy a home-hosted meal of regional dishes, a display of colorful paper cut-outs, and lively entertainment.
-You’ll also learn the Polonaise, Poland’s royal national dance.
-Once cherished by the gentry, it remains an essential part of any high school graduation ball.
-Before we set off for Warsaw, you’ll receive a handmade keepsake—a special memento crafted by this artistic family.
+Here, we’ll enjoy a home-hosted meal of regional dishes, admire a display of colorful paper cut-outs, and take part in lively entertainment.
+You’ll also have the chance to learn the Polonaise, Poland’s royal national dance.
+Once cherished by the nobility, it remains an essential feature of every high school graduation ball.
+Before departing for Warsaw, you’ll receive a handmade keepsake — a special memento crafted by this artistic family.

 Evening: